Easy Festive Sultana Scones

 12) Take out of the oven with oven gloves.
 Turn a scone over and tap the back.
 If it sounds hollow it is cooked.

-13) Remove all scones from the oven, arrange of a wire cooling tray and sprinkle with brown sugar.
+13) Remove all scones from the oven, arrange of a wire cooling rack and sprinkle with brown sugar.

 14) When cool, serve with butter or clotted cream and homemade jam.